 5.1 General Living Allowance – known as MIG (Minimum Income Guarantee)

 Local authorities must ensure that a person’s income is not reduced below a specified level, after charges have been deducted.
 The minimum allowance rates are set out in the Care and Support (Charging and Assessment of Resources) Regulations and are reviewed by the Department of Health every April.
-This allowance is for people who live in their own home and is intended to cover general living expenses including food, utilities, fuel, transport, leisure, insurances, pets and other miscellaneous living costs and includes any debts relating to these expenses.
+This allowance is for people who live in their own home and is intended to cover general living expenses including food, utilities, fuel, phones, transport, leisure, insurances, pets and other miscellaneous living costs and includes any debts relating to these expenses.

 In this policy the assessment for single people or people in a couple with no dependent children will have the following weekly allowance irrespective of the age of the service user.

-- £195 per week for single people
+- £229 per week for a single person

-- £149 per week for one person in a couple
+- £175 per week for one person in a couple

 The DRE allowances shown below may be agreed but this is not an exhaustive list of disability-related costs.
 It is reasonable to expect that most people would not qualify for the full range of allowances.
 The council would not expect to allow costs that could be obtained free of charge or should otherwise be met by other agencies, such as the NHS.
 This includes therapies, such as physiotherapy, and applies to chiropody and continence pads.